-If the carbon account includes an activity or product in its supply chain that has been certified as carbon neutral against any other categories of the Climate Active Carbon Neutral Standard (see Box 1), the activity or product is considered to contribute zero emissions to the carbon account.
-This is because the emissions of the activity or product have already been accounted for and offset.
+If the organisation's carbon account includes an activity that has been certified as carbon neutral against any of the other categories of the Climate Active Carbon Neutral Standard (see Box 1), the activity or product is considered to contribute zero emissions to the organisation's carbon account.
+This is because the emissions of the activity or product have already been accounted for and offset by another entity.